Dr. Salehuddin Ahmed: 9th Governor of Bangladesh Bank

 Early Life and Education

-Dr. Salehuddin Ahmed was born and raised in Bangladesh, where his academic brilliance became evident from an early age.
+Dr. Salehuddin Ahmed was born into a distinguished Muslim family in Mahuttuli, Old Dhaka, and his ancestral home is at the village of Darisrirampur in Nabinagar Upazila, Brahmanbaria District.
 His educational journey began at some of the most prestigious institutions in the country:

 • SSC (Matriculation): Dhaka Collegiate School (1963) – 1st Division